Rolling Suds logo

 Cons

-177 signed-but-not-open units - well above typical for Automotive (top 5%), suggesting the franchisor may be selling agreements faster than it can support openings or that there are delays in approvals and build-outs which could impact your opening timeline.
+187 signed-but-not-open outlets - well above typical (top 5%) for this industry, which can indicate the franchisor is selling agreements faster than it can support openings or facing delays in approvals and build-outs.

 Territory Protection